pacha/vem-tabline/README.md

 * Support for displaying both buffers and tabs simultaneously.

-* Support for Vim's native commands (no re-mappings necessary -there are available key mappings but they are optional).
+* Support for Vim's native commands (no re-mappings necessary - there are key mappings offered by the plugin but they are optional).

 * Possibility to reorder the buffers in the tabline.